 We are huge fans of the Parisian Frédéric Menguy’s work here at Midmod towers, especially the dreamy lithographs produced around Villeneuve-la-Rivière, a town he moved to in 1967, which kickstarted the blurred colourful figuration that has gone on to define him as an artist.

 He not only produced paintings.
-His dreamlike evocations of femininity, his love of the circus and its Pierrots, the rearing horses, seas and cypress trees with layer upon layer of clashing carnival colours and orb-like shapes bleeding into his canvases can be bought as lithographs from our lovely dealer Tabitha (Circus), who brings back the Menguy she finds from select spots around the South of France for our Midcentury East and Midcentury Modern show.
+His dreamlike evocations of femininity, his love of the circus and its Pierrots, the rearing horses, seas and cypress trees with layer upon layer of clashing carnival colours and orb-like shapes bleeding into his canvases can be bought as lithographs from our lovely dealer Tabitha (Circus Brixton), who brings back the Menguy she finds from select spots around the South of France for our Midcentury East and Midcentury Modern shows.